 If anything should be clear, Catholics are in no way part of the Body of Christ.
 Catholicism is filled with demonic activity (1 Timothy 4:1f; please see our report on Catholicism).
 Note also 2 John 9-11.
 Chuck Smith does not bring this doctrine.

-III.
-Smith Denies The Power Of Godliness (2 Timothy 3:5)
+IV.
+Denies The Power of Godliness (2 Timothy 3:5)